-ergy specialists will need to assess the condition and model the performance of buildings, while a variety of tradespeople to implement recommendations.
+ergy specialists will need to assess the condition and model the performance of buildings, while a variety of tradespeople would ement recommendations.
 There would need to be a rapid and vast deployment of training facilities and courses.
-After some of these skills would be expected to wane, emphasising the need for a constant re-examination of training needs and a nsition.
+Around 12,000 uld need to be trained over the first four years, with that annual recruitment need ramping up to 30,000 between years five and nand for some of these skills would be expected to wane, emphasising the need for a constant re-examination of training needs.

-ay would require rapid deployment and a rapid increase in training in the first ten years.
-There should be continued work beyond that time, however, as installation work gives way to maintenance work.
-Heat pumps are certain to play some ponisation strategy, and the skills needed to install and maintain them are highly sophisticated.
+by would require rapid deployment, up to a peak of around 15,000 workers a year needed between years five and ten.
+There ed work for this workforce beyond that time, however, as installation work gives way to maintenance work.
+Heat pumps are ne part in the decarbonisation strategy, and the skills needed to install and maintain them are highly sophisticated.
+Training the new workers may be resource intensive but that workforce should be required long term.

-ould require the quickest and most widespread increase in training, with much of the requirement likely to be at the strategic or ject planners, engineers, developers, design engineers and control system specialists would all be required.
+uld require the quickest and most widespread increase in training, with much of the requirement likely to be at the strategic roject planners, engineers, developers, design engineers and control system specialists would all be required.
 At an installation general installers would need to be recruited and trained.
+In total, 9,500 additional FTE workers would likely be needed per year ars, with numbers falling significantly after that point.

-Ides a variety of technologies which can be used to enable decarbonisation, including onsite energy generation, energy systems.
-The installation of, for example, roof-mounted PV would not require significant amount of retraining, with traditional s scaffolders and plumbers likely to be able to upskill quickly.
+ides a variety of technologies which can be used to enable decarbonisation, including onsite energy generation, energy storage, s.
+The installation of - for example - roof-mounted PV would not require significant amount of retraining, with traditional as scaffolders and plumbers likely to be able to upskill quickly.